doron2402/CameraControlXYRoboticArm/README.md

   - go to the server directory `cd Server`
   - `pip install -r requirements.txt`
   - In order to test that you're on the right path run `which pip` and make sure it points to this directory `CameraControlXYRoboticArm/camera-control/bin/pip'
+  - To start the server just run `./run.sh`

 ## Guides
   - Follow this guide: `http://flask.pocoo.org/docs/0.12/tutorial/`